jrkoonce-invis/portfolio/src/projects_posts/FLYR Platform.md

 **Technologies**
 - Frontend -> <a href="https://react.dev/" target="_blank">ReactJS</a> is the main driver for the frontend along with Tailwind CSS.
 Many components are borrowed from <a href="hhttps://daisyui.com/" target="_blank">Daisy UI</a> and their Tailwind components
 - Backend -> <a href="https://flask.palletsprojects.com/en/3.0.x/" target="_blank">Flask</a> is the main driver for the backend.
-It will be a data meditaor between the database and the frontened.
+It is a data meditaor between the database and the frontened.
 - Database -> <a href="https://www.mongodb.com/" target="_blank">MongoDB</a> is the database of choice.
-It will house flyer image data, points of contact data (name, email), along with potential event data (location, time), etc.
+It houses flyer image data, points of contact data (name, email), along with potential event data (location, time), etc.
 - Authentication -> Authentication for the admin-side site is done through <a href="https://auth0.com/" target="_blank">Auth0</a>.
 This allows us to securly manage (delete, accept, etc) the posts on the platform.